 Why is this so important?
 For a few reasons.
 First, every child’s environment is different.
 If we look at behavior as the result of a response to our environment, then we have to look at each environment before we can expect to determine the cause of a behavior and ultimately influence it.

-Second, most behavior challenges in young children with delays are actually communication skills deficits.
+Second, most behavior challenges in young children with delays are often communication skills deficits.
 Without the ability to effectively communicate, we lose control of our world.
 This creates frustration and opens the door for negative behaviors to emerge.
 Many times, when we teach a child how to communicate, we see incredible developmental leaps forward and behavioral challenges reduced or even eliminated.